-The term “old wives’ tales” was well-known thousands of years ago.
-In the 1st century, the apostle Paul even used the term when he wrote a letter to his follower Timothy that would become a book of the Bible: “Have nothing to do with godless myths and old wives’ tales; rather, train yourself to be godly” (1 Timothy 4:7).
+The term “old wives' tales" was well-known hundreds of years ago.
+In the King James Bible, published in 1611, the term was used in the translated letter of apostle Paul to his follower Timothy: “Have nothing to do with godless myths and old wives' tales; rather, train yourself to be godly" (1 Timothy 4:7).

 The “wives" don't refer only to married women, though.
 The term came from the Old English word wif, which means “woman."